wp-plugins/dsero-anti-adblock-for-google-adsense/readme.txt

 1. This shows how the same page looks when an AdBlock is used and the dSero Supporters program is implemented.

 == Changelog ==
+= 1.9.4 -
+1. New!
+Supporting Google Publisher Tag (GPT).

 = 1.9.3 =
 1. Fix: Better installation process: taking care of cases when file_get_contents is not supported by your hosting provider.
 1. New!
 Supporting WordPress 3.5.

-= 1.9.2 =
+= 1.9.2 -
 1. New!
-Supporting Google Publisher Tag, Double Click and DFP Small Business
+Supporting Double Click and DFP Small Business
 1. New!
 Adding Checkout Self Service: enables you submitting your payment details and get paid using PayPal.
 Payments are as low as $1.

 = 1.9.1 =